Gyshie/linux/Documentation/crypto/descore-readme.rst

    des_keymap, i.e., now the sbox # is the high part of the index and the 6 bits of data is the low part; it helps to exchange these.

-   since i have no way to conveniently test it i have not provided my shoehorned 386 version.  note that with this release of desCore, gcc is able to put everything in registers(!), and generate about 370 instructions apiece for the DesQuickCore... routines!
+   since I have no way to conveniently test it I have not provided my shoehorned 386 version.  note that with this release of desCore, gcc is able to put everything in registers(!), and generate about 370 instructions apiece for the DesQuickCore... routines!